digipolisantwerp/antwerp-ui_angular/packages/forms/src/lib/search-filter/README.md

 # @acpaas-ui/ngx-components/forms

-The search-filter is a component JIRA-like filter component with remote search capabilities.
+The search-filter is a JIRA-like filter component with remote search capabilities.

 ## Usage